box/box-developer-changelog/content/2021/11-29-oauth-20-redirect-url-updates.md

 #  OAuth 2.0 Redirect URL Updates

-About titles: good titles are less than 50 characters, explain what changed, and follow previous similar entries.
-For example:
+Today, we released the a new feature to the Box Developer Console, allowing developers to add multiple redirect URIs to an OAuth 2.0 application.

 <!-- more -->

-Everything behind this comment is hidden by default if the `collapse` value in the frontmatter is set to `true` and `show_excerpt` is also set to `true`.

-Start with a small section that explains in basic terms what has changed and how this impacts a customers.
-Make sure to add to related content, for
-example:
+Starting today November 29, 2021, new applications using OAuth 2.0 will require the URIs set in the configuration tab of the Developer Console to strictly match the one used during redirect.
+In addition, both new and exiting applications, will gain the ability to add multiple redirect URIs.

+For existing applications, the deadline to make changes to this URL to avoid service disruption is May 13, 2022.

 ## Updates

-Remove this section if there are no new updates in this release.
-Provides a list of updates in this release that are not bug fixes or new features.
-Each entry in this list should start with a verb.
+* The Box Developer Console OAuth 2.0 application configuration section has a new button to add multiple redirect URIs
+* Redirect URIs now force strict checking to match the URI passed in and URIs configured in the OAuth 2.0 application configuration

-* Updated the `redirect_url` query parameter wordings on the [`GET /authorize`][authorize] endpoint page
+* Updated the `redirect_uri` query parameter wording on the [`GET /authorize`][url-redirect] endpoint page
-*
+* Updated the OAuth 2.0 [setup][oauth-setup], [with SDK][oauth-sdk], and [without SDK][oauth-nosdk] guide pages

 ## Where to get support